 • You may prefer a water bladder (or hydration bladder) to drink from as you walk.

-• I’ve used a Sea to Summit “Pack Tap” (approx 120g) for many years, a tough but lightweight water bladder with a valve, which comes in 2L, 4L and 6L.
-Don’t bother with the 2L one, but the larger ones are great when you need to carry extra water, or to hang from a tree at camp.
-Takes almost no space when empty.
+• I’ve used a Sea to Summit “Pack Tap” for many years, a tough but lightweight water bladder with a valve, which comes in 4L, 6L and 10L.
+They are very light when empty (120g) and perfect when you need to carry extra water, or to hang from a tree at camp.
+Takes almost no space in the pack when empty.

 LightingZL500852 A head-torch is the most practical light, and there’s a lot of choice: consider how bright you need it, run-time and if you want an internal rechargeable battery, or replaceable batteries.
 Black Diamond, Ledlenser and Petzl are some of the most trusted brands.

 • Black Diamond Wiz Kid’s Headlamp. $37.
 67g.
-30 lumens.
+30 lumens / 1 hour burn time.
 Fun and functional… and way better value than those $10 ones from discount stores that break after a few hours!
 2x AAA.

-• Petzl Tikkina Headlamp. $40.
-81g.
+• Petzl Petzl Tikkina 300 Headlamp. $50.
+92g.
 Compact, versatile & lightweight.
-250 lumens.
-120 hours run-time.
+300 lumens / 2 hours burn time & 100 lumens / 10 hours.
 3x AAA batteries or purchase a separate CORE rechargeable battery

-• Petzl Swift RL Headlamp. $180.
+• Petzl Swift RL 1100 Headlamp. $233.
 100g.
 You want/need lots of light?
-This gives you up to 900 lumens, and is very lightweight.
+This gives you up to 1,100 lumens, but is still very lightweight.
 Brightness & beam pattern automatically adjusted.
-Up to 100 hours run-time.
+1,100 lumens / 2 hours burn time with 100 hours max burn time.
 Rechargeable.

-First Aid Kits-l400 You can create your own, or purchase a ready-made kit.
+First Aid Kits-l400 You can create your own First Aid Kit, or purchase a ready-made kit.

 • The Companion Compact First Aid Kit ($10, 70g) is a bit too basic, but does offer “everything you need for first aid wound care and basic emergency dressing”

-An alternative is a satellite communicator, which is more expensive and requires a subscription – but allows two-way communications as well as SOS functionality.
+An alternative is a satellite communicator, which is more expensive and requires a Spot (from USD$15/month) or InReach (from AUD$15/month) subscription – but allows two-way communications as well as SOS functionality.

 Washing upAWWC89_WildernessWashWithCitronella_89ml_01-1000x1330